 In October 1974, I was studying for my doctoral exams in neuropsychology when I received news that my 12-year-old son, Ben, had been hit by a car while riding his bicycle.
 He was rushed to the hospital with a severe head injury.
 At the time, it was very difficult to save the lives of people who had suffered traumatic brain injuries, and despite the doctors’ best efforts, Ben passed away that evening.

 Brain injury rehabilitation programs were in their infancy when my son died, and research on brain injuries had just begun.
 I became committed to improving the success of brain injury rehabilitation and outcomes.
-After I earned my doctorate in neuropsychology, I began conducting research in the field.
+After I earned my doctorate in neuropsychology, I began conducting research in the field and this eventually led to the founding of Pate Rehabilitation.

 After studying the latest innovations in brain function analysis, I partnered with Dr. Dan Morrison, a physician specializing in rehabilitation.
 We launched an inpatient brain injury rehabilitation program at Del Oro Hospital in Houston, where we were aided by research from Dr. Roger Sperry, the 1981 Nobel Prize winner in medicine for split brain research.
 Dr. Sperry provided great insight into how people think, reason, remember and make decisions.
 Our program adopted a team-centered approach with professionals from traditional medical disciplines including physical medicine and rehabilitation; nursing; social work; and physical, occupational, speech and language therapies.